quadlegacy/TexRet/README.md

 Requirements:
 1. Different Models with different textures.
 (Still can be used with a single model)
+1. It is better to run Blender as Admin (Win8 and Win10)

 Credits:
 * Crantisz (Really helped me alot)